Oklahoma Secretary of Transportation: Dual position

 Oklahoma state law allows for cabinet secretaries to serve concurrently as the head of a state agency in addition to their duties as a cabinet secretary.
 Historically, the secretary of transportation has also served as either the director of the Oklahoma Department of Transportation or as the director of the Oklahoma Turnpike Authority.
-As of 2019, seven of the eight transportation secretaries have served in one of those dual positions, with three serving in all three.
+As of 2024, seven of the eight transportation secretaries have served in one of those dual positions, with three serving in all three.

+However, on February 28, 2024, Attorney General of Oklahoma Gentner Drummond issued an Attorney General's Opinion that held that state officers in Oklahoma could not hold more than one office at a time.
+In response to this directive, Secretary Gatz resigned his position, and was reappointed by Governor Kevin Stitt as the Executive Director of the Oklahoma Department of Transportation.

 Responsibilities

 The secretary of transportation is responsible for the construction, maintenance, and regulation of state's transportation system.
 This infrastructure includes rail lines, state highways, state turnpikes, state seaports, state airports and state spaceports.

 As of fiscal year 2011, the secretary of transportation oversees 3478 full-time employees and is responsible for an annual budget of over $1.9 billion.

 Agencies overseen

 The secretary of transportation oversees the following state agencies: